 A theft defense attorney can intervene early, communicate with investigators on your behalf, and protect you from making statements that could be used against you.

 With the Experience of handling over 12,000 cases across all of New Jersey Attorney Aalsberg understands exactly what the police and prosecutors need to charge and convict someone of a theft offense.
 But more importantly he knows how to win these cases.
+With Early representation you may be able to:

 • Prevent charges from being filed altogether